aljunmajo/Custom-Field-for-Schema-Markup/README.md

 ## _This is the GitHub repository for a simple WordPress plugin that can be used to add Custom Schema Markup._

 Here are the steps on how to use this plugin.
 We've also provided video links for each step for further guidance.
-If you want to learn more, feel free to join our FB Group via this link.
+If you want to learn more, feel free to join our FB Group [SEO & Web Development Tutorials Philippines](https://www.facebook.com/groups/webdevelopmentandseofreelancing) via this link.

 ## Step 1: Download the Plugin.
 Watch this video tutorial here.